I just bought a nutsack protector and a sweat headband.

 Mixing of a cocktail. e.g gin martini (gin + vermouth).

-*Releasing of white doves (a variation of..)
+*Releasing of white doves (a variation of..)4.
+Being carried through the water on the backs of dolphins.

 Some people release white doves, butterflies or balloons as a beautiful touch at the end of the ceremony.